chirpy2605/voron/general/Experimental/Trident_v2.4_Mount/README.md

 # Dragon and Rapid Burner Mounts for Trident and 2.4

-**NOTE**: All information and STL's in this directory are experimental.
-This means I cannot guarantee that they won't break something on the printer, including your flex sheet!
+**NOTE: All information and STL's in this directory are experimental.
+This means I cannot guarantee that they won't break something on the printer, including your flex sheet!**

-**NOTE:** Printed parts are likely to change without notice or mention
+**NOTE: Printed parts are likely to change without notice or mention**

 The series of mounts in this section have been designed to allow mounting of any of the Dragon Burner or Rapid Burner toolheads to the Voron Trident and Voron 2.4